xeraa/integration-test-demo/README.md

 ## Embedded

 Here we have switched to the embedded version that downloads the right binary in the background and runs it for you.
-Try to run tests from your IDE, but your shell works as well:
+Try to run tests from your IDE, but your shell works as well within this folder:

 ```sh
 mvn test